 Research and innovation in artificial intelligence in the naval equipment and technologies sector has declined in the last year.

-Figures for patent grants related to AI followed a similar pattern to filings – shrinking from 67 in the three months ending June 2021 to 65 in the same period in 2022.
+Figures for patent grants related to AI followed a different pattern to filings – growing from 20 in the three months ending March 2021 to 21 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.